Smooth rigidity for higher dimensional contact Anosov flows

 The main setup where this result applies is when the Anosov flows satisfy a {\it bunching condition}, which guarantees $C^{r}$ regularity of weak distributions.
 Denote by $m(A)=\|A^{-1}\|^{-1}$ the conorm of a linear operator $A$.
 If for some $t>0$ and all $x\in M_i$

 then $E^{0s}_i$, the weak stable distribution of $\phi_i^t$ is $C^{1+\eps}$~\cite{Hass}.
 Similarly, if

 then the weak unstable distribution $E^{0u}_i$ is also $C^{r}$.
-In general these conditions are optimal for $C^{r}$ smoothness of weak distributions~\cite{Hass}.
+In general, these conditions are optimal for $C^{r}$ smoothness of weak distributions~\cite{Hass}.

-These bunching conditions can be verified in for some specific examples.
-In particular, a geodesic flow on $1/4$-pinched negatively curved Riemannian manifold satisfies the above conditions and, hence, has $C^1$ weak stable and unstable distributions.
-The $a^2$-pinching condition means that the sectional curvature function $K$ is bounded above and below as follows
+These bunching conditions can be verified for some specific examples.
+In particular, a geodesic flow on $1/4$-pinched negatively curved Riemannian manifold satisfies the above conditions with $r=1$ and, hence, has $C^1$ weak stable and unstable distributions.
+The $a^2$-pinching condition means that the sectional curvature function $K$ is bounded above and below as follows:

 where $c$ is a positive constant.
 Hence, Theorem~\ref{thm_flows} applies to geodesic flows on Riemannian manifolds which are $C^2$ close to a hyperbolic manifold.
-Also point-wise $1/2$-pinching gives $C^1$ weak distributions~\cite{Hass2}.
+Also point-wise $1/2$-pinching implies that weak distributions are $C^1$~\cite{Hass2}.

 Now we present some corollaries of our main result.
-Note that by taking the product of the above bunching inequalities we can see that both of them are never satisfied if $r\ge 2$.
+Note that by taking the product of the above bunching inequalities we can see that they are never simultaneously satisfied if $r\ge 2$.
 Hence, in practical terms, Theorem~\ref{thm_flows} only yields a limited regularity of the conjugacy: somewhere between $C^1$ and $C^2$.
 However, we can remedy this under some additional assumptions.
 We need to introduce another condition which we call {\it conformal $r$-pinching}.
 An Anosov flow $\phi^t$ satisfies conformal $r$-pinching with $r\in(1,2]$ if for a sufficiently large $t$ and all $x\in M$

 \begin{corollary} Let $\phi_1^t\colon M_1\to M_2$ and $\phi_2^t\colon M_1\to M_2$ be contact Anosov flows, which are conjugate via a homeomorphism $h\colon M_1\to M_2$.
 Assume that the weak stable and unstable distributions of $\phi_1^t$ and $\phi_2^t$ are $C^{r}$ for some $r> 1$.
 Also assume that $\phi_1^t$ and $\phi_2^t$ are conformally $r$-pinched.
 Then $h$ is a $C^\infty$ diffeomorphism. \end{corollary}